Westberg-Lab/Protein-Analysis-Pipeline/pipeline_overview.md

 #### Configuration Options
 - `--config CONFIG_FILE`: Specify a custom configuration file (default: pipeline_config.json)
+- `--configs CONFIG_IDS`: Comma-separated list of configuration IDs to run (default: all enabled)
+- `--enable-config CONFIG_ID`: Enable a specific configuration (can be used multiple times)
+- `--disable-config CONFIG_ID`: Disable a specific configuration (can be used multiple times)

 #### Archiving Options
 - `--no-archive`: Delete previous outputs without archiving